darenliang/mal-api/README.md

 Hold on, this API is in early stages and is very unstable.
 Future updates may support more features and manga support.

-This API has its issues.
-I will hopefully clean up the API to make it more easy to use.

-## Future updates!

-A new version of the mal-api is on its way.
-It will be much easier and faster to use.
-Stay tuned for updates.

 ## To install

 All you need to do is import the mal-api.py file into any Python 3 project.